Home - National Tree Planting

 So, let's green Cayman, nuh!
 Will you join us?

-The Trees And The SDGS
+The Trees and the SDGS

 The United Nations' (UN) Sustainable Development Goals (SDGs) seek to provide a framework for countries of the world to tackle the most complex, and widespread challenges facing humanity, including deforestation.
 SDG 15 aims to “protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss”.
 The SDGs as a whole recognise that no one goal can be achieved on its own.
 Most, if not all goals are dependent on the success of the others.
 For example, planting trees also contributes to SDG 13 'Climate Action' and is an important element of SDG 11 'Sustainable Cities and Communities'.

-For more information, click here
+For more information, click here.

 Planting trees is one of the most effective and cost-efficient ways to combat climate change.
 Healthy trees cool the planet by absorbing and storing harmful pollutants and greenhouse gases that contribute to our warming world.
 Trees can also help mitigate the impacts of climate change already being felt around the world.
 Planting an additional 150,000 trees in the Cayman Islands would remove more than 2,000 pounds of carbon dioxide from our atmosphere annually.